derhorst/ashuffle/readme.md

 Optional Arguments:
    -e,--exclude  Specify things to remove from shuffle (think blacklist).
+   -w,--window   Specify the number of songs stored in the queue.
    -o,--only     Instead of continuously adding songs, just add 'NUMBER'
                  songs and then exit.
    -h,-?,--help  Display this help message.